 How to encourage coralline algae ?

-Encrusting Coralline Algae is what gives many saltwater aquariums their color and a good covering is the goal of most marine aquarists.
-Coralline Algae exists in a variety of different colors (green, pink, white, purple, red).
+Encrusting Coralline Algae is what gives many saltwater aquariums their colour and a good covering is the goal of most marine aquarists.
+Coralline Algae exists in a variety of different colours (green, pink, white, purple, red).